AlaskaAirlines/Icons/README.md

 #### DO NOT

-Do not include unnecessary specifications, attributes, spaces and returns in the HTML
+Please do not include unnecessary specifications, attributes, spaces and returns in the HTML as they will be scrubbed away in the build process.
+Anything not manually removed or scrubbed will fail the svglint tests.

-Never include the following:

 1. xml version
 1. `width` or `height` hard coded HTML attributes